Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 LOL.

-If you've rolled your own auth before, you might expect to look at a few tutorials or copy an example project.
+If you've built your own password auth before, you might expect to look at a few tutorials or copy an example project.

 LOL, again.